cristian-rusu-research/JACOBI-PCA/README.md

 # JACOBI-PCA
- A Jacobi-type algorithms to compute a few eigenvalues/eigenvectors
+ A Jacobi-type algorithm to compute a few eigenvalues/eigenvectors

 Cristian Rusu
 May, 2021